 Our presentation of some financial measures used in this report such as changes in revenue, operating income and net income attributable to shareholders of FMC AG & Co.
 KGaA (or net income) includes the impact of translating local currencies to our reporting currency for financial reporting purposes.
-We calculate and present these financial measures using both IFRS Accounting Standards and at constant exchange rates in our publications to show changes in these metrics and other items without giving effect to period-to-period currency fluctuations.
+We calculate and present these financial measures using both IFRS Accounting Standards and at constant exchange rates in our publications.
 Under IFRS Accounting Standards, amounts received in local (non-euro) currency are translated into euro at the average exchange rate for the period presented.
 Once we translate the local currency for the constant currency, we then calculate the change, as a percentage, of the current period calculated using the prior period exchange rates versus the prior period.
 This resulting percentage is a Non-IFRS Measure referring to a change as a percentage at constant currency.
 These currency-adjusted financial measures are identifiable by the designated terms "Constant Exchange Rates" or "Constant Currency."